Google and Facebook envision Stories for news, not social

 Facebook and Google both know mobile is the future of content consumption.
 That’s why they’re competing to be not just where links get discovered, but to be the format that articles live on.
 Facebook’s Instant Articles and Google’s AMP load faster than traditional mobile webpages, so fewer people abandon them before reading the articles and seeing the ads.

 Yet Instant Articles and AMP both mainly port desktop web media into a sleeker, quicker form factor.
-Neither embraces what’s inherently unique about mobile and the mobile era — better cameras, bigger screens, faster network connections, and most importantly, shorter attention spans.
+Neither embraces what’s inherently unique about mobile and the mobile era — better cameras, bigger screens, faster network connections and, most importantly, shorter attention spans.

-A wall of text isn’t very inviting if you’re merely looking or a quick fix for your content addiction while on the go.
-YouTube-style multi-minute videos and TV broadcast news segments can be annoying to consume, since you need sound plus enough time to burn because the value is often buried somewhere in the middle.
+A wall of text isn’t very inviting if you’re merely looking for a quick fix for your content addiction while on the go.
+YouTube-style multi-minute videos and TV broadcast news segments can be annoying to consume, as you need sound plus enough time to burn because the value is often buried somewhere in the middle.
 There’s no coherent way to skip around inside a video other than haphazardly scrubbing.

 Stories solve all these shortcomings.
 They force a more graphical approach to news, where text is broken up by or overlaid on images, and videos are cut as succinctly as possible.
 Those lengthy, worthless introductions get dropped or condensed.
 Captions make silent listening on the go easier.
 Videos can be broken up into sub-15-second chunks, idea by idea, so you can easily fast-forward with a tap if you get bored with certain details and skip to the next pertinent piece of the news.

-Plus, the visual communication style harnesses enhanced cameras, screens, and connections to show you the news instead of telling it to you.
+Plus, the visual communication style harnesses enhanced cameras, screens and connections to show you the news instead of telling it to you.
 The only problem is that newsrooms today are composed of writers and TV anchors, and would need to staff up on designers and storyboarders to get the content right.

-It’s practically impossible to get bored watching a Story since you’re in total control of the cadence.
+It’s practically impossible to get bored watching a Story because you’re in total control of the cadence.
 That’s critical for watching amateur content from your friends, who might take five selfies or an endless sequence of concert videos before showing something funny.
-But Stories could also reinvigorate news consumption with flashier, no-filler style right when publishers are under siege by new distractions soaking up our time.
+But Stories also could reinvigorate news consumption with flashier, no-filler style right when publishers are under siege by new distractions soaking up our time.
 They just have to let us set the tempo.

 0